Our Site at Moreton

-Moreton now undertakes activities the government licensing bodies call "CMC" - chemistry, manufacturing and control activities – in collaboration with colleagues at other BMS R&D sites around the world.
+Moreton now undertakes activities the government licensing bodies call "CMC" - chemistry, manufacturing and control activities – in collaboration with colleagues at other Bristol Myers Squibb R&D sites around the world.
 These include investigation of new medicinal compounds to ascertain how best they can be turned into medicines that can be manufactured at commercial scale so that they have a useful shelf-life and can be expected to provide for reliable and reproducible absorption of the medicine into the bloodstream after administration.

 Moreton employees actively demonstrate commitment to young people and science education by giving them the opportunity to experience real-life science through the Nuffield Science Bursary Award scheme.
 The Nuffield Foundation charity offers funding awards to students to undertake science-based projects during the school summer holidays.
 The projects have clear scientific or technological content, contribute to the work of the host organisation and allow scope for initiative on the part of the student.
 As project providers, we identify and outline a suitable project, provide materials and resources, such as manufacturing and analytical equipment for the study, and provide appropriate training, supervision and direction, when necessary.